9 Install or deploy Origin to the user's computers or a file server

 - Computer "A" must be on a network to which all potential Origin users can connect.

-- Make sure Config.ini is included as long as other Origin Setup files in the folder.
+- Make sure Config.ini is included as other Origin Setup files in the folder.

 - Modify Config.ini file with all desired configuration preset.